jssteinberg/some-makeup/src/routes/style/index.md

 ---
 title: makeup-style
 description: So you want to makeup some styling?
-set: ['typography', 'code', 'sans']
+set: ["typography", "code", "sans"]
 ---

 # makeup-style

 So you want to makeup style?

+These minimal CSS files fixes default browser CSS, for narrow viewports first, and provides intuitive CSS-defaults for styling in general and typographic style.

 ```sh
 npm install makeup-style
 ```

-These minimal CSS files fixes default browser CSS, for narrow viewports first, and provides the intuitive default CSS for styling in general and typographic style.

 <div class="grid">
 <section>